jeroenooms/opencpu-pages/_posts/2014-06-23-scoring-engine.md

 1. Building a model
 2. Create an R package containing the model and a scoring function
 3. Install the package on your OpenCPU server
-4. Remotely call the wrapper through the OpenCPU API
+4. Remotely call the scoring function through the OpenCPU API

 Let's get started!